MadhuMPandurangi/boto-ec2/README.md

-# Step 1 - Install python and pip
+# Step 1 - Install python2x and pip

 # Step 2 - Install and configure boto
   Reffer the below link to install and configure.